wabiverse/Kraken/doc/sphinx/source/index.rst

 Introduction
 ------------

-Developer reference and home of the KRAKEN project -- redefining animation composition, collaborative workflows, simulation engines, skeletal rigging systems, and look development from storyboard to final render.
+Developer reference and home of the Kraken project -- redefining animation composition, collaborative workflows, simulation engines, skeletal rigging systems, and look development from storyboard to final render.
 Built on the underlying software architecture provided by Pixar, and extended to